Fred G. Sanford: Background

 Fred G. Sanford was born in St. Louis, Missouri on January 20, 1907 (the episode "Happy Birthday, Pop" celebrated his 65th birthday that aired in 1972).
 In 1946, he, his wife Elizabeth Winfield and their son Lamont (Demond Wilson) moved to the Watts neighborhood of Los Angeles.
 Fred was left with the responsibility of rearing Lamont alone after his wife suddenly died several years later.
 Lamont dropped out of high school, subsequently joining his father in the junk business.
 Lamont, as he was known, was actually his middle name; Fred and Elizabeth could never decide on a first name.
 In one episode, Lamont was known as "Lamont Grady Sanford".

 Fred is portrayed as being irritable and wanting everything done his way.
-He is known for grouchy disposition, his bad cooking, and his innumerable delusions of grandeur.
+He is known for his grouchy disposition, his bad cooking, and his innumerable delusions of grandeur.
 He is bow-legged and walks with an affected stagger, presumably brought on by his (self-diagnosed) arthritis.

 Fred never gives much credit to his son Lamont, believing him to be gullible and unintelligent and often refers to Lamont as a "big dummy".
 Unhappy about his calling as a junk man, Lamont accepts his plight more for the love of his father than the junk business itself.
 Fred often involves himself in various get-rich-quick schemes, and as such, Lamont has to keep constant watch over his father.
 When Lamont would express an interest in having a life for himself, Fred tries to convince him of the importance of running the family business (which he refers to as "the empire") after he is gone.
 Fred often feigned illness in attempt to guilt his son into staying home and taking care of him whenever Lamont had plans to go out.
 Similarly, Fred often ruined Lamont's efforts to have a quiet romantic night at home with a lady companion.
 At one point, Fred repeatedly interrupts Lamont's amorous efforts so often that the young lady ended up sneaking away while Fred and Lamont argue loudly in the kitchen.

 Despite his antics, Fred loves and shows concern for Lamont.
 He also occasionally displays the street smarts he learned growing up in St. Louis.
 For example, in an episode where Lamont unwittingly invites two card sharps to the house to play poker, Lamont ignores Fred's warnings and loses all his money.
 Fred, pretending to be foolish, convinces the sharps to let him play a few rounds and proceeds to win all of the money by means of a rigged deck of cards.